GuillaumePv/pin_surrogate_model/README.md

-# Master thesis: Deep Structural estimation With an Application to a likelihood fnction (PIN model)
+# Master thesis: Deep Structural estimation: with an application to market microstructure modelling

 This package proposes an easy application of the master thesis: "Deep Structural estimation: with an application to market microstructure modelling"